Kirt Schneider

-Rabbi K. A. Schneider (born 18 November 1953) is an American Messianic Jewish minister, author, and evangelist.
-He is best known as the founder and host of the television and radio ministry “Discovering the Jewish Jesus” and as founder of the international movement “Taking the Rainbow Back”.
+Kirt A. Schneider, widely known as Rabbi Schneider, is an American Messianic Jewish pastor, author, and evangelist.
+He is the founder and host of the television and radio ministry "Discovering the Jewish Jesus".

 Early life and conversion

 Schneider was raised in a Jewish‑American background in Beachwood, Ohio.
-According to his biography, in 1978 he experienced a vision of Jesus on the cross, which led him to study the New Testament and dedicate his life to evangelism.
+In 1978 at age 20, he experienced a vision of Jesus on the cross at which time he began to read the New Testament and explore churches.
+He later enrolled in Toccoa Falls College earning a B.S. in Bible theology in 1985 and receiving the "Preacher of the Year" award.

 Ministry and work

-In the early 1980s, Schneider founded his ministry “Discovering the Jewish Jesus”, which produces television and radio programs reportedly reaching over one hundred million homes in the United States and in nearly two hundred countries.
+In 1989, Schneider moved to Fremont, Ohio to become pastor of Fremont Alliance Church, and the following year started a non-denominational, independent church in Fremont.

+In 2002, he became the spiritual leader of the Messianic Congregation Adat Adonai in West Toledo, Ohio serving as its rabbi.
+He changed the congregation's name to "Lion of Judah" in 2014 to attract new people, noting his TV ministry was drawing tens of thousands but his congregation only had 200 people, potentially because Christians thought it was Jewish and they were not Jewish.
+Schneider's use of the title "rabbi" has been disputed since he did not attend a rabbinical college.
+Schneider notes he did not become a rabbi through the traditional route of attending an Orthodox yeshivah, but as a teacher who inspires more than a million people.
+He says he uses the title "rabbi" for authoritative respect, likening it to calling a pastor "pastor".

-In 2023 he launched the movement “Taking the Rainbow Back”, described as a response to the appropriation of rainbow symbolism by LGBTQ activism and a call for the body of Christ to reclaim the symbol.
+In 2023 he launched the movement "Taking the Rainbow Back", described as a response to the appropriation of rainbow symbolism by LGBTQ activism and a call for the body of Christ to reclaim the symbol.
 Schneider has authored multiple books including Awakening to Messiah: A Supernatural Discovery of the Jewish Jesus, Self‑Deliverance, Decoding the Torah, and Do Not Be Afraid.

 Theological focus

-Schneider’s teachings emphasize the Jewish roots of Christianity, the continuity between the Old Testament (Hebrew Scriptures) and the New Testament, spiritual warfare, and end‑times readiness of the church.
+Schneider's teachings emphasize the Jewish roots of Christianity, the continuity between the Old Testament (Hebrew Scriptures) and the New Testament, spiritual warfare, and end‑times readiness of the church.

-Reception and criticism

-While Schneider’s ministry has gained a significant following within evangelical and Messianic Christian circles, it has also attracted critique.
-Some Jewish commentators and online critics dispute his use of the title “rabbi” and challenge the theological authenticity of his Messianic identity.
+In 2004, Schneider planned a 13-week series "Discovering the Jewish Jesus" which was hosted on the Christian TV station WLMB.